NadiaCop7/BeginningReact/chTwo.md

 **Using JSX outside of the return()**

 Now you know how I mentioned earlier that all code before the render is simple JS variables and functions.
-Well cool story bro…on a file.jsx or file.tsx, you can return jsx in a  function!
+Well cool story bro…  on a file.jsx or file.tsx, you can return jsx in a function!
 Reminder, jsx is the html looking stuff.

 Example: